nvenk/nvenk.github.io/src/html/project-content/kloa.md

 > __Sahil Anand__ - The Moderator and Client Relationships

+The overall test design and participant recrutitng was a combined effort.
 Each of us got a chance to moderate at least two sessions, with Sahil moderating the remaining tests.
 We ensured that all members of the team were present for each test, and both members who were not moderating were taking notes to be sure that we covered everything.

+My responsibilities included handling the technical equipment for the tests, and recording the quantitative data that we collected.